jamesalexmorgan/email-service/README.md

 Some things, for the future...

 - Support html field
-- An integration test that check the email arrived - logs into gmail and checks if the email was received 🤔 At the mercy of Mailgun/SendGrid's delivery time (how long would you wait?)
+- An integration test that check the email arrived - logs into gmail and checks if the email was received
 - Guarenteed delivery - DynamoDB to record requests
 - /email-status endpoint, where (providing a GUID) customers can check on the status of a particular email... while still in SQS queue 'pending', after giving up (after 50 times) 'failed'
 - deploy additional dev/test environments with CI pipeline